-He was also, at various times, a schoolmaster, West Riding clothing manufacturer and civil servant, and held the ancient office of Speaker’s Secretary in the House of Commons, in which capacity it fell to him to pass Margaret Thatcher the message that Argentina had invaded the Falkland Islands.
+He was also, at various times, a schoolmaster, clothing manufacturer and civil servant, and held the ancient office of Speaker’s Secretary in the House of Commons.

 On a mission to drop supplies to newly liberated allied prisoners of war and starving civilians, his Liberator suffered catastrophic engine failure, possibly after taking a hit from Japanese troops unaware that the war had ended.

-Forced to abandon the plane and separated from the rest of the crew, he found himself alone and without food or water, marooned in the mangrove swamps of the Sundarban forests of the Ganges delta, his parachute snared in a tree.
+Forced to abandon the plane with the rest of the crew, he found himself alone and without food or water, marooned in the mangrove swamps of the Sundarban forests of the Ganges delta, his parachute snared in a tree.
 He succeeded in constructing a small platform, and survived on water dripping from the leaves.
-At the same time, obedient to his military training, he marked out his territory in the manner of an animal, as protection from predators.

 Four days later, he was rescued when his parachute was spotted by a passing aircraft.
 Remarkably, all the other members of the crew were also recovered.